 The Frog, another symbol of the city of Oxford, not to be confused with the frogs of Frogs Lane which refers to frogging: leather laces and tool work, such as the holders for scabbards.

 A elongated clamp or what looks like long wooden scissors: a Wool Jack representing a clothier or even “Wool Jack” the name for John de Vere 12th earl and his son, the 13th earl.

-A Wool Comb, both depicting St Blaise whom was martyred using a wool comb and is the patron saint of Wool makers or a wool clothier.
+A Wool Comb, depicting St Blaise whom was martyred using a wool comb and who is also the patron saint of Wool makers or wool clothiers.
 Note the beautiful Blaise House in the village is dedicated to the patron saint of wool and wool combers.

 Cherries, the heraldic symbol of the Sergeaux family whose heiress Alice married into the de Vere family at the time of Agincourt whom inherited their estate and titles.